USEPA/EPA_HD_CTI_BCA/docs/source/methodology.rst

 - *RequiredWarrantyAge* = the minimum age required by regulation at which the warranty can end
 - *RequiredUsefulLifeAge* = the age required by regulation at which the useful life ends
-- *CalculatedWarrantyAge* = the minimum mileage required by regulation at which the warranty can end divided by the annual miles driven for the given vehicle
+- *CalculatedWarrantyAge* = the minimum mileage required by regulation at which the warranty can end divided by the "typical" annual miles driven for the given vehicle
-- *CalculatedUsefulLifeAge* = the minimum mileage required by regulation at which the useful life can end divided by the annual miles driven for the given vehicle
+- *CalculatedUsefulLifeAge* = the minimum mileage required by regulation at which the useful life can end divided by the "typical" annual miles driven for the given vehicle
 - *optionID* = the option considered (i.e, baseline or one of the action alternatives)
 - *MY* = the model year being considered
 - *vehicle* = a unique sourcetype-regclass-fueltype vehicle within MOVES

 Required warranty and useful life miles and ages by optionID/MY/RegClass/FuelType are controlled via input files to the tool (Warranty_Inputs.csv and
 UsefulLife_Inputs.csv, respectively).
 “Estimated” and “Calculated” ages are calculated by the tool in-code where “Calculated” age uses MOVES sourcetype mileage accumulations.
+The "typical" annual miles driven is calculated in the tool as the cumulative miles driven divided by the number of years included in the cumulative miles.
+Because vehicles tend to be driven fewer miles with age, the "typical" annual miles driven decreases with age.
+The Repair_and_Maintenance_Curve_Inputs.csv file has a controller for how many years of mileage accumulation to include (typical_vmt_thru_ageID).
+The default value is 6 which represents 7 years of cumulative miles.
+Again, a smaller value would result in more "typical" annual miles driven and a lower calculated age, and a larger value would result in fewer "typical" annual miles driven and a higher calculated age.

 Cost per mile by age (for emission-related repairs) ...................................................